TengMCing/ETC5513_Assignment_4/README.md

 ## Q3.

 ## Q4.
-What is the relationship between predictors and happiness score in a linear regression analysis?
+What is the relationship between predictors and happiness score in linear regression analysis?
 - Weihao Li